phantomVK/MessageKit/README.md

 #### RecyclerView：

-RecyclerView from android or the custom class that conflicts fixed is acceptable.
+RecyclerView from android or the custom class that conflicts fixed are both acceptable.

 ```xml
 <androidx.recyclerview.widget.RecyclerView